AustinGil/vuetensils/docs/components/Drawer.md

 ## Styling

-NOTE: Dialog background colors have been removed.
+NOTE: drawer background colors have been removed.

 To add background colors to the content, you chave 3 options: